Umbraculum sp. #2

 1: The one egg mass we've seen

-associated with this species was cream but related West Pacific animals
+associated with this species was white but related West Pacific animals

 have been photographed laying (or in

-association with) egg masses with other colors, perhaps reflecting differences in diet.
+association with) egg masses ranging from white to peach to yellow, perhaps reflecting differences in diet.

 Note 2: This species appears to be closest to populations of Umbraculum from the Western Pacific and South Africa.